 At least she’d used his first name rather than his rank and surname.
 Another point for progress, he decided.

-(note to me: when has he told her about his doubts about Gervase and the fact that he is tasked with investigating him???)
 ‘I thought we should talk about Parfitt, and how I would like you to help me.’

 She made a little grunting sound, more or less an affirmative.
 Then she turned and flagged down the waitress.
 ‘Just a pot of tea, please.’